marijnh/Eloquent-JavaScript/06_object.md

 {{index "prototype property", "getPrototypeOf function"}}

-It is important to understand the distinction between the way a prototype is associated with a constructor (through its `prototype` _property_) and the way objects _have_ a prototype (which can be found with `Object.getPrototypeOf`).
+It is important to understand the distinction between the way a prototype is associated with a constructor (through its `prototype` property) and the way objects _have_ a prototype (which can be found with `Object.getPrototypeOf`).
 The actual prototype of a constructor is `Function.prototype` since constructors are functions.
-Its `prototype` _property_ holds the prototype used for instances created through it.
+The constructor function's `prototype` _property_ holds the prototype used for instances created through it.

 ```
 console.log(Object.getPrototypeOf(Rabbit) ==